Red Shoes

 An anxious young woman makes her way through Brixton market.
 Memory and fantasy slowly weave themselves into the chaotic street scene, engulfing her into a sinister world of talking fish, weeping sunflowers and a suspiciously haunting grin.

-For my graduation film I wanted to build an abstract narrative going in and out of the protagonist’s fantasy world while she walks through a busy market scene.
+I wanted to build an abstract narrative going in and out of the protagonist’s fantasy world while she walks through a busy market scene.
 She is anxious and going over the events of the party the night before, so every stare from a stranger or a weirdly shaped object is heightened to some bizarre status.
 I built this film by collecting some personal poems, memories, and many many drawings from time spent at various farmers markets around London.
 You can see some of these below.

 Pencil and paint on paper